Investigate and explore construction and building using the engineering process.

 - Activity instructions provided in English and Spanish to support learning at school and at home

-ADD-ON LIVE session ($50): Includes a 20-minute live presentation from a Museum educator with an activity exploring engineering concepts by building with Strawbees: which materials are easiest to build with?
-What about strongest?
-How about tallest?.
+ADD-ON LIVE session ($50): Includes a 20-minute live presentation for one classroom from a Museum educator with an activity exploring engineering concepts by building with Strawbees.
+How can we build the sturdiest structure with our materials?
 Please note, live presentation requires supply kits.

 Illinois Early Learning and Development Standards